 Driver’s License Renewals: Transportation Cabinet Secretary Jim Gray signed an executive order temporarily authorizing circuit court clerk offices to process expired driving credential renewals and replacement requests remotely.
 Cardholders whose operator’s license, permit or identification card was lost or expired between March 1 and June 30, 2020, may apply with their local circuit court clerk to receive a new card in the mail.
 For more information, click here.
 Applicants requesting a card renewal must not require any testing.
 The March emergency order is still in effect that extends the validity of cards by 90 days if the printed expiration date is March 18, 2020, or later.

-If you cannot vote by mail or choose not to, the Court Clerk will have in-person voting in the Clerk’s Office at the McCracken County Court House beginning on June 8th through June 22nd from 8:30-4:30 and on Saturdays, June 13 and 20.
-On Election Day, June 23rd there will be only one voting location at the Court House as precincts will not be open that day.
-All in-person voting on Election Day will be in the County Clerk’s Office from 6 am - 6 pm.
-To enter the Court House, you must wear a mask.
+If you cannot vote by mail or choose not to, you can vote in-person in the Clerk’s Office at the McCracken County Courthouse from 8:30 a.m. to 4:30 p.m.
+Monday through Friday, until June 22, and also on Saturday, June 20.
+On Election Day, June 23, there will be only one voting location at the courthouse.
+All in-person voting on Election Day will be in the County Clerk’s Office from 6 a.m. to 6 p.m.
+To enter the courthouse, you must wear a mask.

 State Launching Online Tracking System for COVID-19 Contact Tracing: Kentucky’s state government will be hiring 700 individuals to do COVID-19 contact tracing.
 After someone tests positive, one of these contact tracers will talk with the individual to get basic information about them and get a list of people they have recently been in contact with.
 Following that, the people on the list will continue to be contacted over a 14-day period and may be asked to self-isolate in order to prevent the spread of the virus.
 Gov. Andy Beshear says the system will take privacy very seriously and will take steps to protect the personal information of all individuals.
 Beshear told Kentuckians they need to answer the call from these contact tracers because the system will not work if people do not participate.